-Door Hinge Pin &
+Door Hinge Pin & Bushing Replacement

 The introduction of hinge bushings was a great improvement over the earlier standard of hinge pins by themselves.
 With this new design, the bronze bushing would take most of the wear and were easy to replace.
-This saved damage to the hinge itself and made rebuilding the hinges a simple process.
+This saved damage to the hinge itself and made rebuilding the hinges a much simpler process.

 Once it has been determined that the hinge pins & bushings must be replaced, mark the location of the hinges on the door post with a scratch awl or masking tape.
 This will aid in getting proper alignment when re-mounting the doors.
 Remove the hinge screws from the door post and remove the door from the vehicle.
 An impact screwdriver will be a great help in removal of slotted hinge screws used in early cars & trucks.